chnm/thatcamp-org/wp-content/plugins/wpmu-new-blog-defaults/readme.txt

 You will have to pull a tagged version from the repository.
 Version 2.1 of this plugin works on older versions of WordPress.

 == Changelog ==

+2.2.2 - Minor cleanup and removed some notices

 2.2 - Moved admin page to Network->Settings for 3.1.
 Increased required WP Version to 3.0. (stopped support for lower version)

 2.1 - Fixed deprecated parameter on add_sub_menu page